 Studies on the Effects of Dog Racing

 → Short of dying, sled dogs suffer on the trail.
-They fall victims to diarrhea, bleeding ulcers, lung damage, ruptured discs, viral diseases, broken bones, torn muscles, and frostbite.
+They fall victim to diarrhea, bleeding ulcers, lung damage, ruptured discs, viral diseases, broken bones, torn muscles, and frostbite.

 → A study in 2002 determined that